 Skip to main content

-Free Slate Roof Replacement Cost Calculator: Estimate Costs & Materials
+Slate Roof Replacement Cost Calculator

 A natural slate roof is a century-long investment.
 It is arguably the most beautiful and durable roofing material on earth, but it comes with a staggering price tag.
 Use this slate roof replacement cost calculator to estimate the total cost of materials, specialized copper flashings, and master-craftsman labor required for a true slate install.